giellalt/lang-lut/lut.md

-Interjections
+* * *
-Interjections in the LUSHOOTSEED language
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/pronouns.lexc)</small>This is where new words are added as lexc entries before they are

-This is where new words are added as lexc entries before they are added to the xml source files. ɬaləp̓+N:ɬaləp̓ N_with-PL_RED2 "tongue" ;
+added to the xml source files. ɬaləp̓+N:ɬaləp̓ N_with-PL_RED2 "tongue" ;